 USE OF CELLULAR TELEPHONES WHILE OPERATING A MOTOR VEHICLE

-• For the safety of UDAF employees and the citizens of the State of Utah, UDAF policy prohibits employees from using a cellular telephone while operating a motor vehicle.
-UDAF also discourages the use of hands-free cellular phone devices while operating a motor vehicle.
+• For the safety of UDAF employees and citizens, UDAF policy prohibits employees from using a cellular telephone while operating a motor vehicle.
+UDAF also discourages the use of hands-free cellular phone_devices while operating a motor vehicle.